ToshioCP/Gtk4-tutorial/gfm/sec18.md

 - Fullscreen menu toggles the size of the window between maximum and non-maximum.
 If the window is maximum size, which is called full screen, then a check mark is put before "fullscreen" label.
-- Red, green and blue menu determines the back ground color of the label, which is the child widget of the window.
+- Red, green and blue menu determines the back ground color of any labels.
 The menus have radio buttons on the left of the menus.
 And the radio button of the selected menu turns on.
 - Quit menu quits the application.